 Connection

-.
+The Connection class is the core building block for relay communication in @welshman/net.
 It manages the complete lifecycle of a relay connection, including socket handling, message queuing, authentication, and statistics tracking.

 Overview